 Interesting fact: Vicky is an accomplished and experienced yachtswoman.
 In 1992 she skippered the first-ever all-female crew in the Lake Ontario 300, a strenuous race circumnavigating the 380 kilometre lake.
 Her team split the fleet coming 44th out of 88 boats.
 Vicky is also Vice Commodore on the Board of Directors of her yacht club.

 Dawn Hughes has decades of experience as a mainstream and special education teacher, school leader and instruction coach in remote urban and regional communities and in the United Kingdom.
-A specialist in explicit pedagogies and positive behaviour management, Dawn is a leading Australian practitioner in creating and developing pedagogical frameworks, reviewing school data to inform practice, and coaching and mentoring graduate and experienced teachers.
+A specialist in explicit pedagogies and positive behaviour management, Dawn is a leading Australian practitioner in creating and developing pedagogical frameworks and curriculum, reviewing school data to inform practice, and coaching and mentoring graduate and experienced teachers.

 Having demonstrated success in leadership roles such as head of special education services, behaviour specialist and head of explicit teaching.
 Dawn has spent the past five years supporting school leadership teams to effectively implement instructional improvement programs across schools and working with teachers to develop skills in explicit instruction and positive behaviour strategies.